dailydotdev/docs/docs/community.md

 ## Changelog

-The is the current changelog for daily.dev: https://changelog.daily.dev/
+This is the current changelog for daily.dev: https://changelog.daily.dev/

 ## Twitter